rdrr1990/bigKRLS/README.md

 # New on GitHub Version

-1. P value corrections.
-The GitHub version of bigKRLS now offers two (experimental) p value corrections designed to address data that may violate the i.i.d assumption.
-The first is based on the mean absolute pairwise correlations in X. The second is based on the number of large eigenvalues in the kernel (relative to the dimensionality of X).
+1. Honest p values. `bigKRLS` now computes p values that reflect both the regularization process and the number of predictors.
+For details and other options, see `help(summary.bigKRLS)`.

 ```
-out <- bigKRLS(acf = TRUE)
+out <- bigKRLS(y, X)
-summary(out, correctP = "acf")
-summary(out, correctP = "eigen")
+summary(out)
 ```

 2. Cross-validation, including K folds crossvalidation. `crossvalidate.bigKRLS` performs CV, stores a number of in and out of sample statistics, as well as metadata documenting how the were split, the bigmemory file structure (if appropriate), and so on.
 See `vignette("bigKRLS_basics")` for syntax.